ludmilataborda/PI-Dogs/PI-Dogs/README.md

 - Aprender y practicar el workflow de GIT.
 - Usar y practicar testing.

+Objectives of the project:
+- Devolep an App using React, Redux, Node, Postgres and Sequelize.
+- Learnig about best practices.
+- Learn and practice the GIT workflow.

 #### Tecnologías utilizadas:
+ Technologies

 - [ ] React
 - [ ] Redux
 - [ ] Express